 Hmm, I've ridden a lot but never really raced.
 Are 'beginners' catered for?

 Yes!
 Any riders wishing to race are appreciated, regardless of experience.
 In Michaelmas term we normally have a presentation outlining how to start racing, whether it is time-trials, road racing, track races or cyclocross you are interested in, and our race captain is more than happy to guide newcomers at the start of their racing careers.

 Well, to be honest, racing isn't my thing, can I just go out and ride with someone for company locally?

 Yes, of course.
 'Just' going for a ride is fundamental to the sport.
 Going out, either on or off road, in the local area is very pleasant and a great way to keep fit.
 If you don't fancy the higher speeds of the road groups, our touring secretary is the person to get in touch with.
-If you fancy a chilled out ride off road then email the CUCC mailing list or WhatsApp groups.
+If you fancy a chilled out ride off road then contact the MTB Captain and the MTB WhatsApp group.